google/comprehensive-rust/src/tuples-and-arrays/exercise.md

            ⎝⎣7 8 9⎦⎠      ⎣3 6 9⎦
 ```

-Hard-code both functions to operate on 3 × 3 matrices.
+Hard-code the function to operate on 3 × 3 matrices.

 Copy the code below to <https://play.rust-lang.org/> and implement the
 functions: